ETF Academy What is an ETF?

 |Tradable||All day||Max 1x per day||All day|

-ETFs are transforming the world of investing.
+ETFs are transforming the world of investing and always more people are getting to know and understanding what is an ETF.
 It lets you create a well-diversified portfolio with minimal costs.
 Theoretically, the world of the professional investor is in reach of the private individual.
 Nowadays, ETFs cover all common asset classes – from shares (stocks) through to bonds and commodities.
 Beyond that, there are thematic ETFs that allow investors to invest in an economic theme they believe is prospering, such as semiconductors for computing or renewable energy.